-[2] For purposes of the CITA, the term 'company' means any company or corporation (other than a "corporation sole") established by or under any law in force in Nigeria or elsewhere.
-Therefore, it appears that only not-for-profit organizations established as companies limited by guarantee or associations with incorporated trustees (the trustees of which are a body corporate) will be entitled to tax exemption under CITA Section 23(1) (c) and (d) or Section

-- 23(2).
-Because the tax exemption is only available to companies, not-for-profit organizations such as charitable trusts formed under the common law and unincorporated associations are not eligible to receive tax exemption. - [3] The recently launched National Tax Policy makes tax waivers/incentives broad-based rather than for selected organizations as was the case prior to the amendment of the schedule. - [4] The Value Added Tax Act 1993 set Nigeria's VAT rate at 5 percent.
-The VAT Amendment Act 2007 removed the fixed rate of 5 percent and gave the Minister of Finance the power to determine the VAT rate.
-On September 11, 2019, the Federal Executive Council (FEC) of the Federal Government of Nigeria (FGN), approved a 50 percent increase in the Value Added Tax (VAT) rate applicable on supply of goods and services in Nigeria, raising the tax from 5 percent to 7.5 percent.
-The new rate is expected to take effect in 2020 after due consultations with relevant stakeholders. - [5] Personal relief granted in the Principal Act under the old Section 33 has been abrogated, while a consolidated relief allowance (CRA) in lieu of it has now been introduced under the new Section 33.
+- [2] For purposes of the CITA, the term 'company' means any company or corporation (other than a "corporation sole") established by or under any law in force in Nigeria or elsewhere.
+Therefore, it appears that only not-for-profit organizations established as companies limited by guarantee or associations with incorporated trustees (the trustees of which are a body corporate) will be entitled to tax exemption under CITA Section 23(1) (c) and (d) or Section 23(2).
+Because the tax exemption is only available to companies, not-for-profit organizations such as charitable trusts formed under the common law and unincorporated associations are not eligible to receive tax exemption. - [3] The recently launched National Tax Policy makes tax waivers/incentives broad-based rather than for selected organizations as was the case prior to the amendment of the schedule. - [4] Personal relief granted in the Principal Act under the old Section 33 has been abrogated, while a consolidated relief allowance (CRA) in lieu of it has now been introduced under the new Section 33.